cangjie-bot/cangjie_stdx/doc/libs_stdx_en/string_intern/string_intern_package_api/string_intern_package_interfaces.md

 Parameters:

-- str: Array\<Byte> - A Byte array created at runtime, intended for use in constructing a string.
+- array: Array\<Byte> - A Byte array created at runtime, intended for use in constructing a string.

 Return value: